 Mr. Anderson counsels clients on issues of patentability, infringement, validity, reexamination, licensing and U.S. district court litigation (representative litigation matters including Anthony Brown v.
 Oregon Scientific, et al., Case No. 2:03-cv-880, United States District Court for the Eastern District of Virginia; Fujinon Corp. v.
 Samsung Telecommunications America LP et al., Case No. 1:06-cv-00332, U.S. District Court for the District of Delaware; Vivatone Hearing Systems, LLC. v.
 GN Resound A/S et al., Case No. 3:09-cv-01227, U.S. District Court for the District of Connecticut; Sound Design Technologies, Ltd. v.
 Oticon, Inc., Case No. 2:11-cv-01375, U.S. District Court for the District of Arizona; Northrop Grumman Systems Corporation v.
 Siemens Audiologische Technik GMBH et al., Case No. 2:10-cv-03120, U.S. District Court for the Central District of California; Adaptive Sonics LLC v.
 Sonic Innovations, Inc., Case No. 2:12-cv-00032, U.S. District Court for the Eastern District of Texas).

-Mr. Anderson has lectured extensively in the U.S., Europe and Japan on best practices for U.S. patent protection.
+Mr. Anderson has lectured extensively in the U.S., Europe and Japan on strategies best practices for U.S. patent protection.

 Representative Matters